eourcs/LockFreeCuckooHash/finalreport.md

 ### Acknowledgments

 Much of this work is derived from _Nguyen and Tsigas, 2014_.
+The `uint32_t -> uint32_t` hash functions were written by Bob Jenkins and taken from [here](https://gist.github.com/badboy/6267743).

 ### Sources
 [1] http://www.craftychess.com/hyatt/hashing.html